Benefits of Mauritius business registry in 2022

 Favorable legal and tax environment

-- Mauritius offers the highest degree of confidentiality, along with free repatriation of capital, no control on foreign exchange, and a sound banking framework.
+- Mauritius offers free repatriation of capital, no control on foreign exchange, and a sound banking framework;

-- Mauritius Global Business License Companies (GBC1) allow our Clients to legally minimize taxation on their global earnings because:
+- Mauritius Global Business Companies (formerly GBC1) allows their founders to legally minimize taxation on their global earnings because:

-- Mauritius GBL companies are considered as resident companies for tax purposes but benefit from a low corporate tax at an attractive rate of 3% on their global earnings;
+- Mauritius GBC companies are considered as resident companies for tax purposes but benefit from a low corporate tax at an attractive rate of 3% on their global earnings;

-- Interest and dividends remitted to a GBL company are legally exempted from withholding tax.
-As such companies have access to Mauritius’ 44 double tax avoidance agreements signed with countries including i) Germany ii) Italy iii) the UK iv) China v) France vi) India vii) Malaysia viii) Singapore and ix) the United Arab Emirates;
+- Dividends remitted to a GBC are legally exempted from withholding tax.
+As such companies have access to Mauritius’ 46 double tax avoidance agreements signed with countries including i) Germany ii) Italy iii) the UK iv) China v) France vi) India vii) Malaysia viii) Singapore and ix) the United Arab Emirates;

-- Mauritius GBL companies do not have to pay withholding tax in Mauritius on interest earned and dividends remitted abroad to both corporate and individual owners;
+- Mauritius GBC does not have to pay withholding tax in Mauritius on interest earned and dividends remitted abroad to both corporate and individual owners;

 - Mauritius offshore company formation is relatively easier to set up as compared to other jurisdictions.